vipsoft/JiraExtension/doc/index.rst

 If the Jira user has only read-access to issues, the extension will not be able to comment on the pass/fail of scenarios.

 The ability to reopen issues is subject to workflow progression rules.

+You should periodically clear the cache as it does not detect issues that may have been deleted or moved, and/or issues that no longer meet the **jql** criteria.

 Usage
 =====